Sharing economy’s risky business

 So, how will the industry achieve exponential growth?
 By providing consumers with more access to shared transportation.
 And how does that happen?
 Well, sharing economy businesses need to grow.
 Seems obvious, right?
-What’s not obvious is that the key to profitable growth lies in analytics that allow them to pull risk levers.
-Risk levers that help them scale access to a sprawling global landscape with varying consumer demands.
-Risk levers that help them manage insurance.
-Risk levers that help them balance cost and profit centers.
+But some companies fail to recognize data-driven risk levers as key to profitable growth.
+Risk levers help mobility companies scale globally, respond to changes in transportation, and balance costs.

 And, while risk levers are surely being used to train how autonomous vehicles make decisions, their even more eminent application is to help sharing economy platforms make decisions about drivers.
 Here’s one example of how shared mobility statistics help you better understand and leverage your driver pool:

-Taking a proactive approach with upfront risk management
+Taking a proactive approach with upfront insurance risk management

-Sharing economy operators can take advantage of assessing risk upfront, before onboarding even begins, to benefit the company’s bottom line and allow for reinvestment in growth initiatives.
+Sharing economy operators can take advantage of assessing insurance risk, before onboarding begins to benefit the company’s bottom line, and allow for reinvestment in growth initiatives.

 Let’s game this out a bit with a quick example.
 Imagine you run a car share program with 100,000 drivers and vehicles already on the platform.
 By using the right predictive model to assess risk levels upfront (full disclosure, we built a great model at Arity to do just this), you open up a few different opportunities with the potential to A) reduce vehicle losses and B) build reserves through deposits.